parrt/msds501/notes/functions.md

 ## Exercises

 Reconsider the [previous exercise](planning.md#power) that computed the average power to weight ratio from a [sample car data set](../data/cars.xls).
-Let's say we want to write a program that identifies the maximum power-to-weight ratio for 8-cylinder cars.
+Let's say we want to write a program that identifies the maximum not average power-to-weight ratio for 8-cylinder cars.
 First, let's create a useful `max` function to make the program easier to write.

 **Exercise**: Write a function work plan for function `max` that takes a list of numbers and returns the maximum value.
 Try to come up with two different plans for the processing steps.
 Hint: One of the plans uses a [max value accumulator](operations.md#accumulate) and the other does not.
+Also recall accumulators can use conditionals not just simple operations like addition.

 **Exercise**: Write a program work plan to identify the max power-to-weight ratio (i.e., the most powerful car) among 8-cylinder cars using the `max` function you just defined.
 Hint: reduce the problem to a variation on the previous solution for power-to-weight.